 If you are ever injured in a Michigan car crash, you need to get medical treatment immediately.
 Car crashes can be devastating, even if the injuries in the immediate aftermath seem slight.

-Losses resulting from a car accident can be more substantial than you’d initially think.
-Even a relatively minor injury can put you out of work during recovery, and those lost wages can be tough to manage.
-This is doubly important when you have dependents who count on your income for their basic needs.
 We understand the toll a Michigan car crash can take on your life, which is why we’re dedicated to helping you get the compensation you deserve.
 Our Michigan car accident lawyers will investigate your case to discover the facts.
 With our focus on personal injury law in Michigan, you’ll find an unrelenting dedication to winning your case backed up by years of experience and know-how.
 Call 866-226-6833 or reach us through our contact page today!

-At Matz Injury Law, we’re happy to help with any auto accident injuries, whether it’s catastrophic or something that only briefly puts your life on hold.
-Either way, the loss can be significant.
-It’s especially tough for people in preventable crashes, so ensuring those responsible get held accountable is essential.
 Making a claim in Michigan can be reasonably complicated since the laws aren’t always straightforward, especially since the significant changes that went into effect in 2020.
-Steve and Jared Matz will help you through your case and answer any questions you might have.
+Steve and Jared Matz, our car accident attorneys, will help you through your case and answer any questions you might have.
 Throughout the claims process, we’ll be there to fight for your rights and make your case as strong as possible.

 When you’ve suffered a car accident in Michigan, you have the right to seek compensation for damages, whether for personal injuries, property damage, lost wages, or any other damages you may have suffered.
 The process can be cumbersome, but our team can help make it as easy as possible.
 Michigan is a no-fault state, so that means the fault isn’t a factor when deciding which insurance company to turn to after your accident.

 Lost wages are covered up to 85 percent of what you would have earned for up to three years after the accident.
-Your no-fault policy also covers family members living in your household, plus anyone uninsured who was a pedestrian, passenger, or motorcyclist involved in the automobile accident.

 Your no-fault insurance does not cover direct damage to the vehicle, but it does cover up to one million dollars in property damage caused by your vehicle, such as if you drive into someone’s house and damage a fence, a wall, or a garage door.
 To pay for damage to your own vehicle, you need collision coverage.